How to Get a Line of Credit Loan for Small Businesses

 Collateral/collateral needed: In cases where a business does not have a strong credit profile, the lender might require collateral to open the business line of credit with real estate, inventory, or cash savings.
 This is referred to as a secured business line of credit.

-If you are a newer business that must provide collateral, consider opening a business line of credit for the smallest amount possible, using the money, and paying it back on time to build your credit profile.
+If you are a newer business that must provide collateral, consider opening a business line of credit for the smallest amount possible.
+From there you can use the money and paying it back on time to build your credit profile.
 The next time around, you will likely be able to open a line of credit for a larger dollar amount without any collateral.

 Higher rates for low credit score: Like the above con, a business without a strong credit profile will likely be offered a business line of credit with higher interest rates.
 In this case, it might be beneficial to consider a variable interest rate.